Indonesia is set to become a new economic powerhouse in Southeast Asia, attracting more individual investors and corporations from overseas.

 The new law moved Indonesia a tiny step forward, but many locals and foreigners still believe that more changes are needed.

-b.
-If you plan to buy a house, the land size can be maximum 2000 square meters
+- If you plan to buy a house, the land size can be maximum of 2000 square meters

 With the new law in place, you can buy second-hand units (which wasn’t the case before), and you can mortgage your property in a bank or local financial institution.

-With low prices, political stability, and the upcoming completion of mega infrastructure projects in Jakarta and other urban centers, the country has the potentials of becoming a good option for both Chinese and other foreign investors.
+With low property prices, an increasing middle class, political stability, and the upcoming completion of mega infrastructure projects, Indonesia has the potential of becoming a good option for both Chinese and other foreign investors.